-One of the hippest cities I have visited and my favorite so far in 2016 should definitely be part of this list.
+One of the hippest cities I have visited and my favourite so far in 2016 should definitely be part of this list.

-Reasons are many and very appealing.
-From its multiculturality to its global cuisine, start up scene, new neighborhoods, old Jaffa, endless opportunities to work out outside by the beach, tanned bodies and welcoming locals, I can’t wait to go back.
+The reasons are many and very appealing.
+From its multiculturality to its global cuisine, startup scene, new neighbourhoods, old Jaffa, endless opportunities to work out outside by the beach, tanned bodies and welcoming locals, I can’t wait to go back.
 In fact, luckily I will be landing again very soon.

-Remove any prejudices you might have (media loves to influence us and not always in the best way) and try to approach this city as it is, a lively culture hub.
+Remove any prejudices you might have (media loves to influence us and not always in the best way) and try to approach this city as it is a lively cultural hub.
 I can promise you will learn a lot.